TrustPy/TrustPy/README.md

 python -m trustpy --oracle oracle.npy --pred preds.npy --mode cnts --trust_spectrum
 ```

-For this you will need `oracle.npy` and `preds.npy` ready.
+For this you will need `oracle.npy` and `preds.npy`.
 You can either use your existing results or generate via running the following:
 ```bash
 import numpy as np